-Fact Check: Biden: NATO Won't Exist If Trump Is Re-Elected
+Fact Check -- Biden: NATO Won't Exist If Trump is Re-Elected

-Former Vice President Joe Biden oddly asserted Wednesday that if President Trump is re-elected, the North Atlantic Treaty Organization (NATO) will not exist.
+Former Vice President Joe Biden oddly asserted Wednesday during the fourth Democrat debate that if President Trump is re-elected, the North Atlantic Treaty Organization (NATO) will not exist.

+Biden said during the debate: “If he is re-elected, I promise you, there will be no NATO.
+Our security will be vastly underrated, under — we will be in real trouble.

 However, since Trump has taken office, he has only strengthened NATO by forcing member nations to contribute more to their own defense and the alliance’s collective defense capabilities.